noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

   </figcaption>
 </figure>

 First, as hyperlink activity increases, posting behavior becomes noticeably more erratic.
 Peaks grow sharper and fluctuations more volatile, reflecting rapid, real-time reactions to unfolding events.
-Major moments do not just add posts — they create denser, more unstable bursts of interaction.
+Major moments do not just add posts.
+They create denser, more unstable bursts of interaction.

-Second — and far more striking — is the **post-election collapse**.
+Second and far more striking is the **post-election collapse**.
 Even after averaging across neighboring days, hyperlink intensity drops sharply following the 2016 election and does not recover over the remaining observation window.
 The fall is not a brief dip, but a sustained depression in activity.

 This collapse provides strong evidence that the heightened volatility observed earlier is driven by real-world events rather than organic growth alone.
 Once the defining political moment passes, the network settles: activity stabilizes, fluctuations shrink, and the intense, reactive behavior fades.

-In other words, major world events do not just create spikes — they temporarily change the **internal rhythm** of communities.
+In other words, major world events do not just create spikes.
+They temporarily change the **internal rhythm** of communities.
 Within politics, the election acts as a gravitational center, pulling attention inward and amplifying interaction.
 Once that center disappears, so does the chaos it generated.
-Even for users who never leave a single subreddit, the world still arrives — quietly restructuring the conversations around them.
+Even for users who never leave a single subreddit, the world still arrives, quietly restructuring the conversations around them.

 #### Who Dominated the Cluster During the Election?

 We now zoom further into **how the U.S. presidential election reorganized the internal structure of the politics cluster itself**.
 Rather than looking at aggregate intensity alone, this view exposes *who* dominated attention and *how long* those effects endured.

 As shown in Figure&nbsp;[17](#fig-cluster-graph-US-election), the period surrounding the U.S. election is overwhelmingly centered on Donald Trump and the election itself.
-A small set of subreddits — **r/The_Donald**, **r/conspiracy**, **r/politics**, and **r/hillaryclinton** — rise above the rest, reshaping the internal topology of the cluster.
+A small set of subreddits, **r/The_Donald**, **r/conspiracy**, **r/politics**, and **r/hillaryclinton**, rise above the rest, reshaping the internal topology of the cluster.

 <figure id="fig-cluster-graph-US-election">
   <div class="plotly-embed">